Norskeaksel/RealTimeDataProject/README.md

 docker compose up -d
 ```

+Try to run the kafka_generator file and pip install any missing dependencies.

 ## Postgres
 Using a DBeaver, establish a connection with the postgres database.
 Connection settings:
 Host:port = localhost:5432